 It’s no secret there’s a new kid in town, and that’s Angiostrongylus vasorum, better known as lungworm.
-In all reality lungworm isn’t a new parasite to the community and its prevalence has potentially been exaggerated by pharmaceutical companies.
-That being said, this parasite can be dangerous and potentially fatal to your pet, so let’s take a quick look at what pet owners should know about lungworm.
+This parasite can be dangerous and potentially fatal to your pet, so let’s take a quick look at what pet owners should know about lungworm.

 The lowdown on lungworm: